-Section 17.01.13.
 BLOCK.
-The property abutting one (1) side of a street and lying between the two (2) nearest intersecting streets, crossing or terminating; or between the nearest such street and railroad right-of-way; un-subdivided acreage, lake, or river or live stream; or between any of the foregoing and any other barrier to the continuity of development.
+The property abutting one (1) side of a street and lying between the two (2) nearest intersecting streets, crossing or terminating; or between the nearest such street and railroad right-of-way; un-subdivided acreage, lake, river, or live stream; or between any of the foregoing and any other barrier to the continuity of development.

-Section 17.01.14.
-BOARD OF APPEALS.
-The term “Board of Appeals” shall mean the Hudson Township, Lenawee County, State of Michigan, Zoning Board of Appeals.
+ZONING BOARD OF APPEALS.
+The term “Zoning Board of Appeals” shall mean the Hudson Township, Lenawee County, State of Michigan Zoning Board of Appeals.

-Section 17.01.15.
 BUILDING.
 An independent structure having a roof supported by columns or walls, intended and/or used for shelter or enclosure of persons or chattels.
-When any portion thereof is completely separated from every other part by division walls from the ground up, and without openings, each portion of such building shall be deemed a separate building.
+When any portion thereof is completely separated from every other part by division walls from the ground up and without openings, each portion of such building shall be deemed a separate building.
 This refers to both temporary and permanent structures and includes tents, sheds, garages, stables, greenhouses, or other accessory structures.

-Section 17.01.16.
 BUILDING INSPECTOR.
-This term shall refer to the Building Inspector of Hudson Township, or his authorized representative.
+This term shall refer to the Building Inspector of Hudson Township, or their authorized representative.

-Section 17.01.17.
 BUILDING SETBACK LINE.
-The line which pertains to and defines those minimum (building) setback lines which are established parallel to the front street or right of-way line and within which setback area no part of a building shall project or be located, except as otherwise provided for by this Ordinance.
+The line which pertains to and defines those minimum (building) setback lines which are established parallel to the front street or right-of-way line and within which setback area no part of a building shall project or be located, except as otherwise provided for by this Ordinance.
 Such line when adjacent to a building is normally formed by the junction of the outer surface of the building or enclosure wall with the finish grade or surface of the adjoining ground.

-Sections 17.10.18 - 17.01.20.
-RESERVED.

-Section 17.01.21.
 BUILDING, MAIN OR PRINCIPAL.
 A building in which is conducted the principal use of the lot upon which it is situated.

-Section 17.01.22.
 BUILDING PERMITS.
 A building permit is the written authority issued by the Building Inspector of the Township permitting the construction, removal, moving, alteration, or use of a building in conformity with the provisions of this Ordinance.

-Section 17.01.23.
 CANAL.
 An artificially constructed or excavated channel intended to connect two (2) bodies of water; used for navigation purposes of boat docks; and as a means of ingress or egress to other bodies of water; or for building lot on the banks thereof.

-Section 17.01.24.
-CHILD CARE HOMES.
-Child care facilities licensed by the state under the Child Care Licensing Act (PA 116 of 1973, MCL 722.111).
-There are two (2) types of child care homes:
+CHILD CARE FACILITIES.
+A facility for the care of children under eighteen (18) years of age, as licensed and regulated by the State under the Child Care Organizations Act (PA 116 of 1973, MCL 722.111) and the associated rules promulgated by the Michigan Department of Licensing and Regulatory Affairs..
+Such facilities are further defined as follows: